gwenblum/steelscript/README.md

 Some Dockerfile are provided to build different flavors of the SteelScript container image:

 - Dockerfile: script practice build, with all CLI.
-Might not pass high security scans.
 - Dockerfile.notebook: build for demo and learning with Notebooks.
-Might not pass high security scans.
 - Dockerfile.slim: small build just enough to run steelscript.
 Should pass security scans.
-- Dockerfile.alpine: optimized build, ideal to use as a base image for workload and custom.
+- Dockerfile.alpine: optimized build, ideal to use as a base image for custom workloads.
 Should pass security scans.
 - Dockerfile.dev: build development and testing container from master or fork/branch